sphinxlogic/.github/profile/README.md

 Setting up your dev environment

     Install the latest SSCLI source With Visual Studio 2003, 2005, 2010 Pro, Architect or Ultimate.
-    On Windows 8.1 Pro or Enterprise or in a Virutral Machine.
+    On Windows 8.1 Pro or Enterprise with updates or in a Virutral Machine.
 Install 2003 Server RTM DDK and SDK's Install a 'Longhorn' DDK and SDK.
 Intsall 2008 Server RTM DDK and SDK's You should have all of this on disc from MSDN Subscriptions or the internet archive.